wleepang/shiny-pager-ui/README.md

 * R functions `pageruiInput()` (for `ui.R`) and `updatePageruiInput()` (for `server.R`) make it simple to use in any Shiny application

+## Application
+Provide paging abilities to data sets that require more processing / rendering than a table.

 ## Run the demo
 If not already done, install the `shiny` R-package from CRAN: